-Congratulations to a former Holyrood Partnership client for making the bold leap into the world of social media.
+Congratulations to a former Holyrood PR client for making the bold leap into the world of social media.

 The team at Commsworld have spent the past 10 years turning the company into Scotland’s biggest independent phone and network provider.

 As a specialist in helping other businesses to improve their communications it is unsurprising that the man at the helm is himself a natural communicator.